 More and more people choose SaaS products as an alternative to traditional on-premises software and offering greater access flexibility and ease of collaboration.
-As a result, today there are lots of SaaS fish in the ocean.
-So it’s not enough to fulfill three wishes like a goldfish to win customers’ hearts.
+As a result, there are lots of SaaS fish in the ocean.
+So, it’s not enough to fulfill three wishes like a goldfish to win SaaS buyers' hearts.
 SaaS tools must run forward simply to stay in place.
-And the better experience users have with your platform, the more chances for a happy ever after you have with them.
+And the better SaaS buying experience users have with your platform, the more chances for a happy ever after you have with them.

-But how to tell whether users love your software or suffer and accumulate negative feelings if they are gigabytes away?
+But how do you tell whether users love your software or suffer and accumulate negative feelings if they are gigabytes away?
 Customer support agents can give you a hint or two, as well as salespeople, researchers, and other teammates of yours.
 You will better understand your audience by uniting efforts and visualizing the way your customers go through when interacting with your service.
 Their goals, pains, channels they use, interactions with your product and team, and other things that make sense in your case.
-That is to say, you need to build a SaaS buyer journey map.
+That is to say, you need to visualise a SaaS buyer journey.

-And we are ready to back you up.
+And we are ready to back up your company or business.
 Want to learn how to approach creating a SaaS buyer journey map?
-What typical stages do users go through?
+What typical stages or important customer milestones do users go through?
 What common problems do they face?
 Which channels do they choose?
 It’s all there.

 Contents